 Value Based Education (VBE)

 This system teaches respect for the basic humanity of all persons.
-It centres on principled stewardship and equity in developing and utilising the natural resources we are endowed with as a nation.
+It centres on principled stewardship and equity in developing and utilising the natural resources have been given as a nation.

 VBE aims to nurture the individual in the areas of character, charity, capacity and community.

-It is based on a system with the aim of enabling the leaner to achieve inquiring and interpretative abilities, critical assessment skills, knowledge and application skills and social values.
+It is based on a system with the aim of enabling the learner to achieve inquiring and interpretative abilities, critical assessment skills, knowledge and application skills and social values.

 VBE does not intend to create a new system of education, but will co-ordinate existing educational models that develop the learner’s capacity in ways that advance the principle within value based education.